-- † Course satisfies General Education and degree requirement - All three courses are required for the major, but a grade of C or better is required in two of the following: MICRB 201, BIOL 220W, and BIOL 230W. - To graduate, a grade of C or better is required in 9 credits of prescribed 400-level courses, excluding BMB 442 and MICRB 421W. - Two series of courses can be taken Cell Biology and Genetics Emphasis: BMB 251 (or BIOL 230W), BMB 252 and BIOL 322 (or BIOL 222); Cell Biology and Ecology Emphasis: BIOL 110, BIOL 230W and BIOL 220W.
-Students must complete one of the three-course series in full.
++ Course satisfies General Education and degree requirement

+- 1 All three courses are required for the major, but a grade of C or better is required in two of the following: MICRB 201, BMB 251/MICRB 251 or BIOL 230W, BMB 252/MICRB 252 (Cell Biology and Genetics Emphasis) or BIOL 220W (Ecology Emphasis) - 2 To graduate, a grade of C or better is required in 9 credits of prescribed 400-level courses, excluding BMB 442 and MICRB 421W. - 3 Two series of courses can be taken Cell Biology and Genetics Emphasis: BMB 251 (or BIOL 230W), BMB 252 and BIOL 322 (or BIOL 222); Cell Biology and Ecology Emphasis: BIOL 110, BIOL 230W and BIOL 220W.
+Students must complete either three-course series in full.
 No mixing courses between series. - 4 There may be an alternative option offered in a different semester.
 See adviser for more information. - 5 12-credit microbiology-based elective requirement from List A (Applied) and List B (Lecture) electives, with a minimum of 3 credits taken from List A. Although, if a student wants more lab experience, more courses can be taken from List A to fulfill the requirement.
-A maximum of 3 credits of BMB 408/MICRB 408 and a maximum of 4 credits of BMB 488 and/or BMB 496 can be used to fulfill this requirement but will not count toward the 3-cr. minimum of List A category requirement. - 6 If a student takes the course with the higher amount of credits, the extra credit can apply towards the List C elective category. - Consult with an academic adviser for options.
+A maximum of 3 credits of BMB 408/MICRB 408 and a maximum of 4 credits of BMB 488 and/or BMB 496 can be used to fulfill this requirement but will not count toward the 3-cr. minimum of List A category requirement. - 6 BIOL 403 or BMB 491 can double count for GWS credit and List B elective.
+If student does not take BIOL 403 or BMB 491, ENGL 202C/ENGL 202A/ENGL 202B/ENGL 202D can be taken instead. - 7 If students takes a List B elective that also satisfies GWS, then do not need additional List B credits here. - 8 If a student takes the course with the higher amount of credits, the extra credit can apply towards the List C elective category. - 9 Consult with an academic adviser for options.